 The matching phase uses a condition that compares two records.

-The following matching condition matches pairs of customers meeting one of following requirements:
+The following matching condition matches pairs of customers meeting one of the following requirements:

-Their names sound the same in English (they are phonetized using PostgreSQL’s built-in double metaphone function) OR
+Their names sound the same in English (they are phonetized using PostgreSQL built-in double metaphone function), or

 They have multiple elements of similarity:

-Their city names and addresses are similar by more 65%.
+Their city name and address are similar by more than 65%.